NXT TakeOver: XXV

-NXT TakeOver: XXV was the 25th NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on June 1, 2019, at the Webster Bank Arena in Bridgeport, Connecticut.
+NXT TakeOver: XXV was a 2019 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 25th NXT TakeOver event and took place on Saturday, June 1, 2019, at the Webster Bank Arena in Bridgeport, Connecticut.
+The event aired exclusively on the WWE Network.

 Seven matches were contested at the event, including two taped for the following week's episode of NXT.
 In the main event, Adam Cole defeated Johnny Gargano to win the NXT Championship.
 The undercard saw NXT Women's Champion Shayna Baszler and NXT North American Champion Velveteen Dream defeating Io Shirai and Tyler Breeze, respectively, to retain their titles, and The Street Profits (Angelo Dawkins and Montez Ford) won the vacant NXT Tag Team Championship in a fatal four-way tag team ladder match.

 Production

 Background

-The event was held at the Webster Bank Arena in Bridgeport, Connecticut.
+The 25th NXT TakeOver event was held at the Webster Bank Arena in Bridgeport, Connecticut.

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-Titled for being the 25th NXT TakeOver event and announced on May 1, 2019, TakeOver: XXV was held on June 1, 2019, at the Webster Bank Arena in Bridgeport, Connecticut.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on May 1, 2019, the 25th TakeOver event, titled as TakeOver: XXV, was originally scheduled to be held on Saturday, June 8, 2019, in San Jose, California, but due to Super ShowDown for the main roster being held the day prior, the event was rescheduled for Saturday, June 1 at the Webster Bank Arena in Bridgeport, Connecticut.
 Tickets went on sale on May 10 via Ticketmaster.
-The event was planned to be held on June 8 in San Jose, California, but due to Super ShowDown being held the day prior, the event was rescheduled to June 1.